Here's a guide to driving in Europe: what you need to get, what you need to take, speed limits, and finding fuel.

 Any bike rack that fits on the tow bar must ensure that the total weight of the tow bar is not exceeded with bikes plus trailer or caravan.

-In both Italy and Spain you must display a 50cm x 50cm overhanging load reflective panel with read and white diagonal stripes.
+In Italy and Spain, you must display a 50cm x 50cm overhanging load reflective panel with red and white diagonal stripes.

 Unlike the UK, most supermarkets will be closed on Sundays.
-However (and fortunately if you don’t speak the lingo), a lot of large supermarkets will accept credit cards at the pump, so simply swipe and fill.
+However (and fortunately, if you don't speak the lingo), many supermarkets will accept credit cards at the pump, so swipe and fill.